donnovan-lyons/dlyons8.github.io/_posts/2018-05-28-iteration_vs_recursion.markdown

 permalink:  iteration_vs_recursion
 ---

-My cohort at the Flatiron School was assigned it’s first technical coding challenge as a segue for when we begin our technical interviews during our job search in the coming months.
+My cohort at the Flatiron School was assigned its first technical coding challenge as a segue for when we begin our technical interviews during our job search in the coming months.
 In this challenge, we were asked to take the following start to a series of numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34…, and write a function that takes n as an argument and prints the nth number in the sequence, with each subsequent number equal to the preceding two numbers in the sequence.
 This type of sequence is known as a Fibonacci sequence.

 At the end was a bonus question, “How could we refactor your solution to use recursion?”

 I was intrigued.
 Prior to this, I had never heard of recursion, or of using it to solve a problem.
-So when our instructor went over the concept, I was confused.
+So, when our instructor went over the concept, I was confused.
 The same method that we were defining, was in itself a part of the method.

-It was a little more abstract than I was used to, and was one of the first real time examples in which I was able to clearly see how choosing how to solve a problem can ultimately affect how well your code will run under certain conditions.
+It was a little more abstract than I was used to and was one of the first real time examples in which I was able to clearly see how choosing how to solve a problem can ultimately affect how well your code will run under certain conditions.
 I needed to explore this concept further, and so I did that in three steps.

 ### Defining recursion.
 What is it?